RichTillis/scully-richtillis-portfolio/blog/auth0-firebase-aws-lambda-user-auth.md

 ---
-title: Angular User Authentication using Auth0, Firebase, & AWS Lambda
+title: Angular User Auth using Auth0, Firebase, & AWS Lambda
 description: Details the basic steps required to authenticate users into an Angular application using Auth0, AWS Lambda, and Firebase.
 publish: true
 publishDate: 2021-07-09